Content Types

 Non-JSON Content Types

-In addition to JSON-serializable data, tRPC can use FormData, File, and other Binary types as procedure inputs
+In addition to JSON, tRPC can use FormData, File, and other binary types as procedure inputs.

 Client Setup

-httpLink supports non-json content types out the box, if you're only using this then your existing setup should work immediately
+httpLink supports non-JSON content types out of the box — if you're only using this link, your existing setup should work immediately.

-However, not all links support these new content types, if you're using httpBatchLink or httpBatchStreamLink you will need to include a splitLink and check which link to use depending on the content
+However, not all links support these content types.
+If you're using httpBatchLink or httpBatchStreamLink, you will need to include a splitLink and route requests based on the content type.

 When a request is handled by tRPC, it takes care of parsing the request body based on the Content-Type header of the request.